GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

 The Simple Chat application graphical user interface contains the side bar and the main application graphical user interfaces.
 The main application graphical user interface can be described as follows:
 #### The Prompt Composer section
 - The Promp Composer section is in the same row with the Prompt Variable Management section and occupies 60% of the row width.
-- The title of the section (for user to see) is "Craft your question".
+- The title of the section is "Craft a question".
 - Below the section title is a text area input text box containing user's input lines of texts.
 - Below the input text area is the Prompt Infomatic Area.
 - Below the Prompt Infomatic Area is the Prompt Action Area.
 - A user can reference a prompt variable by enclosing the prompt variable name within {{ and }}.
 A prompt variable is basically a chunk of texts that was saved and may contain other prompt variables, using the same referencing method of {{ and }}.
 - A referenced prompt variable may or may not exist in a selected prompt variable file.
+If a referenced prompt variable does not exist, it will be shown in the Prompt Infomatic Area.
+- No special character is allowed in the text area.
 **Prompt Infomatic Area**
 - Context window: display the context window size in tokens from context_window
 - Prompt tokens: display the total token number based on all texts within the user input prompt, and the texts in all of the prompt variables referenced by the prompt and the referencing prompt variables.
 The user input prompt token number is updated as user types the prompt.
 The prompt variable token number is updated after the related prompt variable(s) is modified and saved.